Cushing House for Teens

 The Gavin Foundation offers Adolescent Substance Abuse Treatment for teens coping with addiction.
 The Cushing House residential alcohol/drug rehab program houses sixteen young men and fourteen young women between the ages of 16 and 20.
 Cushing House serves close to 100 adolescents and their families each year.

 The Cushing House program promotes self-care, self-reliance and community responsibility through structured activities and the experience of living in a residential setting.
 Although both the boys and the girls programs use a similar structure, gender specific groups and activities are included in the programs.
 Psycho-educational and recovery support groups are primary tools, teaching about the nature of addiction, and the practice and principles of recovery.

 The six-month residential treatment program promotes healing in family relationships by providing groups for parents and opportunities for families to socialize with each other, and with other families in the program.

 Intake Coordinator Girls

-Both Cushing House programs are licensed as residential rehabilitation programs for adolescents by the Bureau of Substance Abuse Services, Department of Public Health.
+The Cushing House program is CARF Accredited and licensed as a residential rehabilitation program for adolescents by the Bureau of Substance Abuse Services, Department of Public Health.
 View the Massachusetts Youth and Young Adult Substance Abuse Services website to learn more about resources for youth in recovery.